orineo1/predicting_sugar_level_T1D/README.md

 I will point out that the tool is not state of the art.
 However, after testing it for days in relation to the tools that exist today, it showed pretty good predictions.
 A calculation of the MSE for the prediction success for the next 2 readings for a large sample of random data was approximately ~240 (I added a function to calcualte the MSE at the end of predictBGKalmnFilter.py).

 **Plans for the future** -  improve the algorithm and instead of predicting the sugar levels using the change and the previous sugar levels, add to the Kalman Filter features like the amount of active carbohydrates in the body and the levels of active insulin.
 For this purpose, I thought of using a non-parametric regression and thereby estimating the weights of each of the different features.

-About
-A project that uses a Kalman filter and a Telegram bot that predicts and warns of undesirable sugar values.
-Inteneded for type 1 diabetics.